LuviKunG/GodotLuviConsole/README.md

 5. Use the arrow keys (up and down) to navigate through command history.
 6. Enjoy the convenience of an in-game console for debugging and testing!

+## Tutorial

-### Custom Commands
+### Create Custom Commands

-1. Create any class that you want to use and then make it to node class.
+1. Create a new class that extends `Node`.
-2. In the class, reference the `LuviConsole` class as variable.
+2. In the new class, make the reference the `LuviConsole` class as variable.
 3. in the `_ready()` function, bind the signal of `on_command_execute` to receive the command arguments.
 4. In the binded function, create the string receiver statement.

-Example of the code (from gif).
+Example of the code (from the header's gif):

 ```gdscript
 extends Node